 At what point should a person be baptized?

-We have water baptisms several times throughout the year.
-When a person has come to Christ, one of a couple next steps is baptism.
+We have water baptisms every week.
+When a person has come to Christ, the first opportunity to obey Him is through water baptism.
 Although we do not believe baptism to be mandatory for salvation, we do consider it essential to a public profession of your faith in the death, burial and resurrection of Jesus Christ.
 A person should be baptized upon repentance and acknowledgement of Jesus Christ as their Savior.

 Here are a number of scriptures to study further on the subject of water baptism: